ziberna/inspector/README.md

 Steps:

- 1. import the inspector from your program (add `import inspector` at the top)
+ 1. add `import inspector` to your program
  2. run your program
- 3. run the inspector (`python inspector.py`), an interactive shell will appear
+ 3. run the inspector with `python inspector.py`
- 4. type code into the shell to change, read or add variables of your program while your program is running
+ 4. type code into the shell
- 5. to exit the shell (not your program) press Ctrl-D or Ctrl-C, or type `exit`

-You could, for example, add whole class from the shell and rewrite some function so that it starts using your newly-created class.
+After you're done, exit the shell by pressing Ctrl-D or Ctrl-C, or typing `exit`.
+You program will continue to run with all the changes made.
+You can run the inspector again anytime you want.

 Example